Joecowboy/MOVIE2K.bundle/README.md

 ###Username and Password Fields:

 Username and Password for My Movie4k login and this allows you to get your messages and see your current uploads.
 If the uploads are accepted you can watch them.
 Make sure if you create accounts on Movie4k.to, Movie2k.tv and Movie2k.tl all three sites use the same username and password.

+###RealDebrid Username, Password and Email Pin Fields:

+This allows you to log into and use your RealDebrid account if you have one to access the premium video streams if the Host site you select is in their Host list.
+The Email Pin field is if you use Tor network or your IP address changes a lot they may require you to log into your email account associated with your RealDebrid account and get a pin number to access their site.

 ###Connect to Tor Network: